 Each home has a predominant style, and if you buy a sofa that doesn’t go along with it, it could be a major eyesore unless you are especially skilled in merging different looks.
 If you want to be safe, pay close attention to how your sofa would look lined up with the rest of your furnishings.

 Selecting the Wrong Fabric or Color for Your Sofa

 Selecting the wrong fabric for your sofa can be an expensive mistake.
 Make your fabric selection based on how the sofa will be used, and where you will be placing it.
 If you are buying your sofa for an area of your home that is heavily used, a delicate fabric or color would be destroyed even before you’ve had a chance to enjoy it.

 Selecting the wrong color for your fabric can also be a serious mistake.
-It is always a good idea to bring a swatch home to look at it in relation to all your other... furnishings, wall color, and light.
+It is always a good idea to bring a swatch home to look at it with all your other furnishings, wall color, and light.

 Always choose a color you like and can live with.
 Don't pick colors based on trends or just a whim.
 You will have to live with that color choice for years.Continue to 5 of 5 below.

 There are always budget considerations to be sure, but buying a good quality sofa ensures that you don’t have to replace it within a couple of years.

 Buying a good quality sofa saves you money in the long run.
 Buy the best quality you can afford as buying a poor quality sofa means that it will lose its shape, looks and comfort factor pretty quickly, sometimes within a matter of months.
 A poor quality frame can also cause it to break, and you will have arms that jiggle and legs that aren't steady.